The United Methodist View of Scripture

 Your Stigma Against My Dogma

-I’m not saying concerns about inerrancy (or, at least, folks who hold that view) are completely unjustified.
+I’m not saying concerns about inerrancy (or, at least, some folks who hold that view) are completely unjustified.
 I am saying few people in United Methodist circles have read much on the subject and thus have the worst possible view of it.
 That doesn’t strike me as very open-minded, something on which we United Methodists pride ourselves.

 Let’s Actually Take the Bible Seriously